vectinx/389-ds-exporter/README.md

 Flags:
   -h, --[no-]help            Show context-sensitive help (also try --help-long and --help-man).
       --config="config.yml"  Path to configuration file
-      --[no-]check-config    Check current configuration and print it to stdout --[no-]version         Show application version.
+      --[no-]check-config    Validate the current configuration and print it to stdout --[no-]version         Show application version.
 ```